TL1 Grant (Award Number TL1TR002386)

-Childhood brain cancer is a devastating disease that is still poorly understood.
-Glioma is a type of brain cancer in which a specific type of cells in the brain (called glial cells), become cancerous.
-In our study, we will examine how the DNA in glioma cells varies between different groups of patients and how these differences in DNA affect gene expression.
-This will allow us to gain a greater understanding of how pediatric glioma develops, how it differs between patients, and how childhood glioma differs from adult glioma.
-In our research, we will utilize RNA sequencing data from pediatric gliomas from the CBTN datasets to examine glioma gene expression.
+Glioma is a type of brain cancer in which glial cells, a specific type of cell in the brain, become cancerous.
+In this study, researchers will examine how the DNA in glioma cells varies between different groups of patients and how these differences in DNA affect gene expression.
+This will allow for a greater understanding of how pediatric glioma develops, how it differs between patients, and how childhood glioma differs from adult glioma.
+To complete this research, RNA sequencing data from pediatric high grade gliomas (pHGGs) will be used to examine glioma gene expression.
 Particularly, researchers are searching for previously uncharacterized subtypes of pHGG.
 Understanding the similarities and differences of these subtypes could lead to more accurate diagnosis and more effective cancer therapies.
 Data from the Pediatric Brain Tumor Atlas, specifically the RNA sequencing data from pHGG samples, will be integral to the characterization of pHGG in this study.

 What are the goals of this project?